iLert/docs/integrations/microsoft-teams/chat.md

-**The iLert app does not see all team groups of my Microsoft Teams account, what can I do?**
+**The ilert app does not see all team groups of my Microsoft Teams account, what can I do?**

-The iLert app needs the `Group.ReadWrite.All` and `Team.ReadBasic.All` scopes to read the all team groups including legacy Skype groups.
-Please contact the Microsoft Teams admin who can give the permission for the iLert app.
+The ilert app needs the `Group.ReadWrite.All` and `Team.ReadBasic.All` scopes to read the all team groups including legacy Skype groups.
+Please contact the Microsoft Teams admin who can give the permission for the ilert app.
 You can read more about the required scopes [here](https://docs.microsoft.com/en-us/graph/teams-list-all-teams).

-**The iLert app does not see all channels of my team, what can I do?**
+**The ilert app does not see all channels of my team, what can I do?**

-The iLert app needs the `Channel.ReadBasic.All` scope to read the team groups.
-Please contact the Microsoft Teams admin who can give the permission for the iLert app.
+The ilert app needs the `Channel.ReadBasic.All` scope to read the team groups.
+Please contact the Microsoft Teams admin who can give the permission for the ilert app.
 You can read more about the required scope [here](https://docs.microsoft.com/en-us/graph/api/channel-list).

 If you still don't see all the channels, then those are private channels that are protected, and you need to invite the bot to the channel.